OfficerChul/webDev101/Week_9/Week_9.md

 }
 ```
 3. Virtual DOM (Document Object Model)
-    - React cerated a copy of DOM which keep tracks of only changes and updates the web site which made the process of laoding website simplifier and faster.
+    - React created a copy of DOM which keep tracks of only changes and updates the web site which made the process of loading website simplifier and faster.

 ### How to use it?